cbmi-group/DeepETPicker/README.md

    ```bash
    ssh -p 50022 test@ip DeepETPicker
    ```
-	Here `ip` is the IP address of the server machine.
+	Here `ip` is the IP address of the server machine，password is `password`.

 ## **Particle picking tutorial**